Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 • Avoid junk food and prefer organic food

-• Avoid the use of detergents and flame retardants (and other possible endocrine disrupting chemicals)
+• Avoid the use of detergents and flame retardants (and other possible endocrine-disrupting chemicals)

 You get the idea.
 After all, it'd be quite ironic to wash down your expensive testosterone supplements with a plastic cup of unfiltered water, wouldn't it?

-Mistake #2: Thinking “Avoid Chronic Cardio” Means “Don't Move Too Much”.
+Mistake #2: Thinking “Avoid Chronic Cardio” Means “Don't Move Too Much”

-Mistake #3: Eating Too Damn Often
+Mistake #3: Eating Too Darn Often

 Besides optimizing testosterone production for optimal actual hormone signaling, you also need to have a good amount of androgen receptors in your body.
 Intermittent fasting (AKA avoiding the standard, ho-hum broscience advice to suck down a maltodextrin and fructose shake after every workout and to eat plenty of steak before bed) is, in fact, one of the most researched ways to increase your androgen receptor density.

 The easiest way to prime your androgen receptors for optimal testosterone uptake is intermittent fasting.
 Simply skipping your breakfast and pushing the first meal of the day as far as you can is a method that works very well.
 A small study showed that a fast of 12 to 56 hours improved testosterone response up to 180% in lean, but not in obese men.
-Another study found out that after 10 day water fast, testosterone showed a downward trend of approximately 15–20%.
+Another study found that after a 10-day water fast, testosterone showed a downward trend of approximately 15–20%.
 When re-feeding after the prolonged fast with normal meals, the participants’ testosterone levels went up significantly higher than before the fasting baseline values.
 One guy even went from around 600 ng/dl to 1600 ng/dl!
 The explanation for this phenomenon is that fasting primes your body to be more receptive to testosterone, which means higher androgen receptor sensitivity.

 Mistake #4: Thinking You're Immune To EMF

-As the book “The Non-Tinfoil Guide to EMFs: How to Fix Our Stupid Use of Technology” reveals, a whole lot of young couples these days are unable to conceive naturally – about half of them in the highly wired city of Mumbia, India.
-Research has shown that using a laptop directly in the lap, especially in conjunction with WiFi, is associated with a decrease in sperm count and motility while causing sperm DNA damage.
+As the book The Non-Tinfoil Guide to EMFs: How to Fix Our Stupid Use of Technology reveals, a whole lot of young couples these days are unable to conceive naturally — about half of them in the highly wired city of Mumbai, India.
+Research has shown that using a laptop directly in the lap, especially in conjunction with Wi-Fi, is associated with a decrease in sperm count and motility while causing sperm DNA damage.

 Nuff said.
 You get the idea.
 Freaking put down your phone, disable Wi-Fi and Bluetooth, and understand that every second spent around so-called “non-native EMF” is likely not doing you any favors in the sexual department.

-Mistake #5: Ejaculating Too Much
+Mistake #5: Ejaculating Too Much?

-The most common system is to limit ejaculation frequency to occur every few days, although there is an actual ejaculation frequency recommendation based on age, which is as follows:
+The most common system is to limit ejaculation frequency to every few days, although there is an actual ejaculation frequency recommendation based on age, which is as follows:

 20s: all you want